j0hax/j0hax.github.io/content/post/watch-dna/index.md

 Just my luck, these Glycine watches were "on sale" just as those of their parent company: reduced from € 1026 to *just* € 545, a generous 53% off.

 #### Value for the Money?
-Considering the specifications of the Combat Subs:
+Going over the specifications of modern Combat Subs:

 Automatic Movement
-: Using the GL224 movement, AKA the SW200-1, a clone of the well-regarded ETA 2824, a reliable workhorse movement that is easy to service and features all the basic complications such as centered seconds and a calendar.
+: Using the GL224 movement, AKA the SW200-1, a reliable workhorse movement that is easy to service and features all the basic complications such as central seconds and a calendar.

 Sapphire Crystal
 : "Unscratchably" hard material.
 While these are grown artificially and should not be confused for a precious gem, they do of course increase the value of a watch compared to one using mineral glass.